ec-europa/europa-component-library/docs/Migrating-v4.md

 - Icon for invalid form input has been reduced on EC (`s` instead of `m`)

+- form-group.html.twig template has been added.
+Form elements can now be rendered through it by passing an input named object with the same properties of the ECL v3 form elements and an additional input_type that can be `text`, `checkbox`, `radio`, `datepicker`, `select`, `file`, `textarea`, `range`, `rating-field`.

+EX: `{% include '@ecl/form-group/form-group.html.twig' with {
+  label: 'my file upload label',
+  helper_text: 'this is a helper text',
+  invalid_text: 'this is an invalid text',
+  required_text: '*',
+  required: true,
+  optional_text: 'this is an optional text',
+  input: {
+    input_type: file,
+    multiple: false,
+    button_choose_label: "Choose file",
+    button_replace_label: "Replace file",
+  } only %}`

+- It is also possible to include directly the form elements templates to only render the input field, but in that case it's responsibility of the implementation to ensure that the accessibility is not compromised.

 ### Links

 - `Negative` links have been renamed `inverted`, to be consistent with other components.
 This concern the css class, and the twig parameter.